khadas/khadas_docs/source/vim2/BuildFuchsia.md

 title: Build Fuchsia
 ---
-As some of you may know that Google's new operating system [Fuchsia](https://en.wikipedia.org/wiki/Google_Fuchsia) has added support for Khadas VIM2, but still under developing.
-Now I will give some instructions about how to build Fuchsia and get it running on VIM2.
+Google's new operating system [Fuchsia](https://en.wikipedia.org/wiki/Google_Fuchsia) has added support for our Khadas VIM2.
+However, its still under development.
+In this guide, I will give instructions on how to build Fuchsia and get it running on your VIM2.
 Let's go!

-### Prepare your build environment (Once per build environment)
+### Prepare your Build Environment (needs to be done once per build environment)
-Install some essential packages:
+Install Essential Packages:
 ```
 $ sudo apt-get update
 $ sudo apt-get upgrade
 $ sudo apt-get install texinfo libglib2.0-dev liblz4-tool autoconf libtool libsdl-dev build-essential golang git curl unzip
 ```
 ### Build U-boot for Fuchsia
-In order to boot Fuchsia, a special u-boot is needed.
+In order to boot Fuchsia, a special U-Boot is needed.
 ```
 $ mkdir ~/project
 $ cd ~/project